kaitlynchen77/VotingBlock/README.md

 To start server run `npm run watch` in project directory

+## STATUTE OF CRIPPLING LIMITATIONS
+- This project is in an incomplete and abandonned state.
+Their are several issues with lag and inconsistency.
+The project has also not been tested for use with multiple users or for use outside of localhost

 ## Potential Issues When Running

 - run `npm install` to make sure packages are installed